-The Singer Corporation logo symbolizes the automation of routine processes, such as sewing, which, thanks to Singer, have become a matter of pressing a single button.
-The logo is associated with needles and precise stitches on fabric.
+The Singer Corporation logo symbolizes the automation of routine processes, such as sewing, which, thanks to Singer, have become as simple as pressing a single button.
+The logo features needles and precise stitches on fabric.

 Meaning and History

 The singer grew rapidly until it faced bankruptcy at the turn of the 21st century (1999).
-However, the company’s logo remained constant and unchanged for both the first 100 years of existence and the last 60 years.
+However, the company’s logo remained constant throughout the first 100 years of its existence and the last 60 years.
 Stability in the first century indicated the development and improvement of a single product – sewing machines.
 The logo chosen in 1870 successfully reflected all the product’s features.

 What is Singer Corporation?